Ixiaohuihuihui/Tiny-Defect-Detection-for-PCB/README.md

 And another student has published his paper "A PCB Dataset for Defects Detection and Classification" on arxiv.
 More datails about this dataset: https://arxiv.org/pdf/1901.08204.pdf.

 6 types of defects are made by photoshop, a graphics editor published by Adobe Systems.
-The defects defined in the dataset are: missing hole, mouse bite, open circuit, short, spur, spurious copper.
+The defects defined in the dataset are: missing hole, mouse bite, open circuit, short, spur, and spurious copper.
 For example:

 ![1](a(missinghole).png)
 ## Download Model
 Please download [resnet50_v1](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz)、[resnet101_v1](http://download.tensorflow.org/models/resnet_v1_101_2016_08_28.tar.gz) pre-trained models on Imagenet, put it to $PATH_ROOT/data/pretrained_weights.